KB Swing

 Want more options?
 Here are 10 of our favorite alternatives for Kettlebell Swings.

-Med Ball Cannonball Toss
+Med Ball Vertical Toss

 Medicine Balls on Field